SS Fort Stikine: History

 Fort Stikine departed from Middlesbrough on 20 June to join Convoy FN 1051, which had departed from Southend, Essex the previous day and arrived at Methil on 21 June.
 She then joined Convoy EN 246 which sailed the next day and arrived at Loch Ewe on 24 June.
 Fort Stikine joined Convoy ON 190, which had departed from Liverpool on 24 June.
 The convoy consisted of 85 merchant ships escorted by 23 warships over the duration of the convoy, which arrived at New York on 9 July.
 Fort Stikine sailed on to Baltimore, Maryland, arriving the next day.
 She departed from Baltimore on 3 August for the Hampton Roads, off the coast of Virginia.
 Fort Stikine sailed on 7 August with Convoy UGS 14.
 The convoy consisted of 106 merchant ships escorted by 31 warships over the duration of the convoy.
 Two merchant ships were lost to enemy action.
 The convoy arrived at Alexandria, Egypt on 2 September.
 Fort Stikine departed from Alexandria on 22 September and sailed via Port Said and Suez to Aden, where she arrived on 30 September.

 On 10 October, Fort Stikine departed from Aden with Convoy AKD 3.
 The unescorted convoy, consisting of 18 merchant vessels, arrived at Durban, South Africa, on 29 October.
 She left the convoy at Beira, Mozambique, arriving on 26 October.
 Fort Stikine sailed on 11 November and joined Convoy DKA 6.
-The unescorted convoy, consisting 20 merchant ships in total, had departed from Durban five days earlier and arrived at Aden on 28 November, but Fort Stikine had put into Dar es Salaam, Tanganyika, where she arrived on 17 November.
+The unescorted convoy, consisting of 20 merchant ships in total, had departed from Durban five days earlier and arrived at Aden on 28 November, but Fort Stikine had put into Dar es Salaam, Tanganyika, where she arrived on 17 November.
 She sailed on 20 November for Mombasa, Kenya, arriving the next day.
 She sailed a week later for Aden, from where she departed on 9 December for Suez and Port Said, arriving at the latter port on 19 December.
 Fort Stikine was a member of Convoy GUS 25, which departed from Port Said on 16 December.
-The convoy, consisting 106 merchant ships escorted by 16 warships over its duration, arrived at the Hampton Roads on 17 January 1944.
+The convoy, consisting of 106 merchant ships escorted by 16 warships over its duration, arrived at the Hampton Roads on 17 January 1944.
 One merchant vessel was lost to enemy action.
 Fort Stikine left the convoy at Gibraltar, where she arrived on 28 December 1943.

 Laden with copper, sisal, and general cargo, Fort Stikine departed from Gibraltar on 11 January 1944 as a member of Convoy MKS 36G.
 The convoy, of 20 merchant ships and five escorting warships, made a rendezvous at sea with Convoy SL 145 the next day.
 The combined convoy arrived at Liverpool on 24 January.